nonso4og/PortfolioProjects/README.md

 # Data Analyst Portfolio Project Repository

-This Repository will hold all of the code and queries from the Portfolio Projects we create.
+This Repository will hold all of the codes and queries from the Portfolio Projects i create.

-Please feel free to take these and run with them.
-Make them your own and find you own insights
+This is a career switch for me and i hope you all gain value from what i dish out.

-I really do hope this is helpful and helps you land that dream job! :
+Cheers!